gvwilson/thirdbit/src/fiction/in-heck/index.md

 The bot's lenses rotated.
 "Welcome to Rusty Bridge."
-It warbled at Crusher,
+It buzzed static at Crusher,
-who lowered its massive arms reluctantly.
+who lowered its own massive arms reluctantly.

 "Well,
 I'm glad that's sorted,"